tc39/notes/es6/2012-07/july-24.md

 DH: Mixing the API levels is problematic, should it be scrapped?

-…The problem in naming is the "At"
+...The problem in naming is the "At"

-…If we're going to build code point abstractions, we really need a new data type.
+...If we're going to build code point abstractions, we really need a new data type.

 NL: ICU has iterators for grapheme clusters, words, sentences, lines – all